Holbox Island Fishing

 Sandflea with Large Permit

-Holbox is ideal for anglers looking for world-class, clear, warm-water fishing.
+Holbox's Tarpon Club has guided anglers here since 1996.
+Sandflea, the head guide, is a legend.
+The island is ideal for anglers seeking world-class, clear, warm-water fishing.
 You'll target big tarpon, baby tarpon, snook, barracuda, cobia, sea trout, and even permit on occasion.
 Fly-fish from flats-style pangas.
-Present your Black Death fly to schools of giant tarpon in clear, shallow water.
-Each battle can last 45 minutes or more.
-Depending on water conditions in the afternoon, you may move into the mangrove lagoons, where the guide will pole your boat in search of baby tarpon and snook.
+Present your Black Death fly to schools of giant tarpon in clear, shallow water, where each battle can last 45 minutes or more.
+Depending on afternoon water conditions, trips may move into the mangrove lagoons, where the guide will pole the boat in search of baby tarpon and snook.

 Young Angler and Sandflea with Baby Tarpon